mendix/docs/content/developerportal/settings/general-settings.md

 ---
 title: "General Settings"
 category: "Settings"
-description: "This page describes general settings of your App."
+description: "This page describes general settings of your app."
 tags: ["Settings", "App", "Developer Portal"]
 ---

 ## 1 Introduction

-In **General** there is an overview about the App:
+In **General** there is an overview about the app:

 *   App name
 *   Description